 "We'd be much further down the line now if it hadn't been for the blather from the technology companies," says Simon Lofthouse, InterClear's head of marketing.
 "It has seriously hindered the take-up of PKIs as a way of doing business."

 Of the thousands of companies that rushed to do business over the Internet with expensive technical implementations, many are now wondering how to make money out of it.
 One of the biggest problems is that business environments from the 'real' world haven't yet been replicated in e-business.
 Key areas of concern is whom to trust when doing business over the Internet and how to ensure that transactions leave an audit trail and that disputes are legally admissible.
-It's these problems that PKIs and
+It's these problems that PKIs and business applications secured with PKIs were supposed to solve.

 The reality has been somewhat different.
 PKI vendors have concentrated on the technology needed to secure Internet infrastructures, rather than promoting ease of use or PKI as a way to do business.
 Selling in this way is fine in a mature market, but this is a new idea and the concept of PKI has been tarnished by its reputation as an onerous and expensive technological implementation without obvious tangible benefits.
 Even those large financial services companies that have installed the infrastructure aren't necessarily operationally committed to it.